 After a loved one dies, Probate is the legal process of administering the decedent's estate.
-Even if the deceased person had a Last Will and Testament, someone will have to apply to the Probate Court to prove the Will was valid, find and take control of assets, paying taxes and final bills and ultimately to distribution the assets.
+Even if the deceased person had a Last Will and Testament, someone will have to apply to the Probate Court to prove the Will was valid, find and take control of assets, pay taxes and final bills and ultimately distribute the assets.

 Having a written Last Will that was executed by a legally competent person will make is easier for your loved ones to inherit your assets.
 If you fail to do a Will, the Probate court will rely on established New Mexico law to figure out who and how much heirs will get.
 Either way, the probate process is public - meaning that your Last Will does get filed with the Court and is accessible by anyone.
-Also, if you give any assets to a person under the age of 18 in a Will, the Court will step in to appoint a Guardian to manage those assets until the beneficiary is over the age of 18 at which point they will get the asset with no strings attached.
+And if your heirs have no interest in becoming Personal Representative and therefore legally responsible for your bills?
+Then anyone - including your creditors can petition the court to become your Personal Representative and have access to your assets.

 I have been appointed Executor of an Estate, what do I do now?